What are the Steps to Become Financially Independent Early in Life?

 High-interest savings accounts are usually safe investments – if you can find them.
 Make sure they are backed by a deposit insurance.

 Investing in P2P consumer loans is a fast-growing industry, which we are trying to follow on this website.
 It basically comes with the same risks as the stock market but can give immediate returns of 6 – 12 percent.
-Fast Invest is a good portal for your first investment.
-Mintos is for the more experienced investor.
+PeerBerry is a good portal for your first investments.
+They work with solid and proftable loan originators.
+Mintos is for the more experienced investor who is willing to put in some more work.
+Not all loan originators on thw Mintos platform have a solid track reckord.

 Investing your money in real estate or start-up companies can also be lucrative.
 But be aware, such investments may come with a high risk.